Kuroky360/angular4-exercise/README.md

 # angular4-exercise
-just a helloworld for ng4
+Just a helloworld for ng4